-Diane O’Donoghue is the Director of the Program for Public Humanities and Senior Fellow for the Humanities at the Jonathan M. Tisch College of Civic Life.
-She is also Visiting Professor of Public Humanities at Brown University's John Nicholas Brown Center for Public Humanities and Cultural Heritage and a scholar member and faculty of the Boston Psychoanalytic Society and Institute, where she is Chair of their new Division of Interdisciplinary Studies.
-An art historian, she has chaired the Department of Visual and Critical Studies (now Visual and Material Culture) at the School of the Museum of Fine Arts at Tufts, and since joining Tisch College in 2015 her scholarship and public-facing projects frequently intersect.
-Her specialization in the visual culture and archaeology of early China helped facilitate a bilingual, archival exhibition ("These Words") in Boston’s Chinese neighborhood, and an interest in connections between archaeology and psychoanalysis brought her to Vienna, where she became involved in descendant advocacy for Nazi-era restitution of a large Jewish cemetery.
-This latter work in turn inspired aspects of her recent book, On Dangerous Ground: Freud’s Visual Cultures of the Unconscious, winner of the 2019 Robert S. Liebert Award from Columbia University; previous writings have received the Loewenberg, Deutsch, and Silberger Prizes.
-Her scholarship now extends to contested sites of memorialization, constructions of public memory and amnesias, and forensic ethics.
-For an essay that relates these issues to the COVID-19 pandemic, refer here.
+Diane O’Donoghue is the Director of the Program for Public Humanities and Senior Fellow for the Humanities at the Jonathan M. Tisch College of Civic Life at Tufts.
+She is also Visiting Professor of Public Humanities at Brown University's John Nicholas Brown Center for Public Humanities and Cultural Heritage and a scholar member and faculty of the Boston Psychoanalytic Society and Institute, where she chairs their Division of Interdisciplinary Studies and directs the Ecker Fellows Program.
+An art historian, she has chaired the Department of Visual and Critical Studies (now Visual and Material Studies) at the School of the Museum of Fine Arts at Tufts, and since joining Tisch College in 2015 her scholarship and public-facing projects frequently intersect.
+Her specialization in the visual culture and archaeology of early China helped facilitate two bilingual, archival exhibitions ("These Words” and “Endurance Streets") in Boston’s Chinese neighborhood.
+An interest in connections between archaeology and psychoanalysis brought her to Vienna, where she became involved in descendant advocacy for Nazi-era restitution of a large Jewish cemetery.
+This latter work in turn inspired aspects of her book, On Dangerous Ground: Freud’s Visual Cultures of the Unconscious, winner of the 2019 Robert S. Liebert Award from Columbia University; previous writings on topics addressing psychoanalysis and visualities have received the Loewenberg, Deutsch, and Silberger Prizes.
+Her current scholarship now extends to contested sites of memorialization, constructions of public memory and amnesias, and forensic ethics.
+Read an essay that relates these issues to the COVID-19 pandemic.